 Stax Inc. is a global strategy consultancy serving private equity firms and corporations across a broad range of industries.
 The firm partners with clients to provide data-driven, actionable insights designed to help management grow organically, enhance profits, increase value, and make better M&A decisions.
 Founded in 1994, Stax has offices in Boston, Chicago, New York, Singapore, and Colombo, Sri Lanka.
 For more information, please visit www.stax.com.

-To learn more about our research on healthcare, about PHM, and about the emerging ecosystem of PHM solutions, contact Natalie De Fazio at 312-873-3014 or message her at email@example.com.
+To learn more about our research on healthcare, about PHM, and about the emerging ecosystem of PHM solutions, contact Mark Bremer at 312-873-2900 or message him at email@example.com.